Modern AI Architecture

 -

-Search: Find top matches in FAISS based on summary
+Search: Find top matches in FAISS based on similarity.

 -